mitre-attack/attack-website/README.md

-# MITRE ATT&CK<sup>&reg;</sup> Website
+# MITRE ATT&CK&reg; Website

 ### See the live site at [attack.mitre.org](https://attack.mitre.org)!

-This repository contains the source code used to generate the MITRE ATT&CK<sup>&reg;</sup> website as seen at `attack.mitre.org`.
+This repository contains the source code used to generate the MITRE ATT&CK&reg; website as seen at `attack.mitre.org`.
 The source code is flexible to allow users to generate the site with custom content.

 ## Usage
 The [Install and Run](#Install-and-Build) section below explains how to set up a local version of the site.
 You can also visit the live site at [attack.mitre.org](https://attack.mitre.org).
 See [Building the site with custom content](#Building-the-site-with-custom-content) for information about building the site with custom content.